 Tanks to which BAPT has not been successfully applied in accordance with a TUA Decision Document shall be taken out of use, temporarily closed, and emptied of all regulated substances no later than twenty-two (22) years from the Effective Date of this AOC unless an extension of time to implement BAPT has been granted pursuant to this Section.
-Navy and DLA shall make good faith efforts to meet this twenty-two (22) year deadline.
+Navy and DLA shall use their best efforts to install BAPT as soon as reasonably practicable while maintaining quality and performance requirements.
 The Regulatory Agencies may grant an extension, or series of extensions, of the twenty-two (22) year deadline, totaling no more than five (5) years, to allow additional time to apply BAPT during which time Navy and DLA may continue to store regulated substances in Tanks to which BAPT has not yet been applied.
 Upon the expiration of the twenty-two (22) year deadline and any extension(s) granted pursuant to this section, all Tanks to which BAPT has not been successfully applied shall be taken out of use, temporarily closed, and emptied of all regulated substances or permanently closed pursuant to applicable regulations or as approved by the Regulatory Agencies.
 The provisions of the AOC shall not be deemed by the Regulatory Agencies to have been fully satisfied until Navy and DLA have successfully applied BAPT to all Tanks which have not been permanently closed pursuant to applicable regulation or as approved by the Regulatory Agencies.